Bryan Reynolds Preview, Player Props: Pirates vs. Royals

 Royals Pitching Rankings

-- The righty last appeared in relief on Wednesday, when he threw four scoreless innings against the Oakland Athletics while giving up two hits.
+- The left-hander's last time out came on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up two hits.

+- The 25-year-old has amassed an ERA of 3.81, with 10.8 strikeouts per nine innings, in 23 games this season.
+Opponents have a .237 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.